 LOUISVILLE, KENTUCKY -- A friend of mine that is not a member of this site, told me about his recent experience ordering a pizza.
 I told him to write it down and email it to me and I would post it.
 Here is his experience.
 Disappointment arrived for dinner tonight, on time 30 minutes after I ordered it.
 “Wagon wheel” in shape and size and about as edible and appetizing - sheathed in enough cardboard to make me consider recycling.

 The Domino's Thick Crust Extra Large Pepperoni shows up at my doorstep presented proudly by a teen who braved the sub-zero wind chill to bring us dinner on an evening when none of us wanted to get up, get out, or go out to a restaurant only to wait too long for bad service - longing for that happy vibrating feeling you get in your pocket that makes you feel “special” because YOU've been summoned to dine and are going to the front of the line to be seated ahead of other diners ala Seinfeld.

 I disregarded the confusion on the cost, chalked it up to teenage angst and tipped the kid 3.50, apropos considering he only had to motor a mile or so to my house.
 Like vultures sizing up road kill, my wife, son and I circled the “circle” in a square box on the kitchen island, staking our claims on hearty looking triangles of pizza prized with the most little pepperoni circles – the conflicting geometry only adds to our hunger lust.
 We slap the slices on the family pattern, the 9” paper plate and gobble into high gear.

 The first thing I found missing from the party was not only “taste” but also “texture.”
 Allegedly “thick crust,” I'd barely consider this a bump in the road.
 And only more disappointing was overall flavor.
 I'm not a pizza aficionado, in fact we very rarely order in, but I think I know a thing or two about what's supposed to taste good, I've been eating for better than 45 years.
 Abundant pepperonis, though tasteless - accompanied by bland tomato sauce and an afterthought of cheese provided us with little more than comfort from the cold outside.
 I heard Chef-Boyardee chuckle heartily from the pantry.

 With coupon and tip we three dined tonight for a bit less than 20 dollars, and I can't knock the price of beer out of the home fridge.
 Future pizza purchases are not too likely to come from this establishment though, we'll consider another chain or a local I suppose.
-I realize in life you often get what you pay for – I just didn't think I was paying disappointment. ‘nuff said.
+I realize in life you often get what you pay for – I just didn't think I was paying disappointment.
+Enough said.

-PHILADELPHIA, PENNSYLVANIA -- I ordered a pizza @ 6:30 Friday, the pizza man delivered the pizza @ 8:30 after I was told that it would be 40 minutes.
+PHILADELPHIA, PENNSYLVANIA -- I ordered a pizza at 6:30 Friday, the pizza man delivered the pizza at 8:30 after I was told that it would be 40 minutes.
 Then the delivery guy said to come outside that, he could not find the house but was on the street.
-I stood outside in the cold no car, no delivery man either.
-I called back, my address was 5631 Harrington Lane he informed me, "Oh I thought you said 51st.
+I stood outside in the cold.
+No car, no delivery man either.
+I called back, my address was 5631 Harrington Lane.
+He informed me, "Oh I thought you said 51st."
 Well, I paid him, brought the food in to 4 hungry little girls.

+OK so my first review under this account, yay!
 Anyway, my husband caught an ad for Domino's new "Artisan" pizzas.
 He knew right then and there what he desired for dinner.
 I was skeptical to say the least.
 Not only did I NOT want pizza for dinner, but I didn't want Domino's specifically.
 I figured I would at least give these new pizzas a shot.

 I ordered the spinach/feta alfredo one for me, and the sausage and peppers one for him.
 They are 6 slice rectangle pizzas that focus on toppings and cheese over crust and sauce.
 The crust is thinner then a normal pizza, but not crispy.
 It's definitely a chewy crust.